 3. Choose your paper wisely

 Watercolor papers are different.
-They are heavier and their surfaces have texture.
-This is because they are designed to absorb water and to let people use water in a controlled way.
-So make sure you don’t use a regular A4 paper, and buy a cold-pressed watercolor book weighing 300 gr/ m².
+They are heavier, and their surfaces have texture.
+This is because they are designed to absorb water and allow artists to use water in a controlled way.
+So, make sure you don’t use regular A4 paper, and buy a cold-pressed watercolor book weighing 300 g/m².

 4. Use two cups of water to keep your colors clean

 Before you start, you know we need to use water to activate the paints.
 So keep 2 cups of water with you.
-Use the first one to activate the colour or clear the colour you used and the second one to go on painting with a new colour.
+Use the first one to activate the color or clear the color you used, and the second one to continue painting with a new color.

 5. Get a tissue to wipe the excess water